-Aaaand there is a twist, German always has a twist! :)
+There's a twist - German always has a twist!

-There are two auxiliaries you can use in German to make a passive sentence, and because Germans are very precise in the information they convey, you guessed it: these two passive options have a specific use and meaning each depending on what you want to focus on.
+There are two auxiliaries you can use to make a passive sentence, and because Germans are very precise in the information they convey: these two passive options have a specific use and meaning depending on what you want to focus on.

 Focus on the A C T I O N or P R O C E S S ⇒ use "werden"

-Meaning: The soup is in process, the action of cooking is taking place.
+Meaning: The soup is in a process, the action of cooking is taking place.

 Focus on the R E S U L T or S T A T E ⇒ use "sein"

-Meaning: The soup is done (cooked) and ready to eat now.
+Meaning: The soup is done cooking (state) and ready to eat now (result).

 Sometimes you might want to say who is performing the action after all, even if that is secondary information.
-In that case just use von.
+In this case, just use von: